ZQZCalin/trainit/scripts/schedule/README.md

 ## Configurations

-All configurations in the script are located in `config.sh`.
+`config.sh` stores all static variables.
 Below lists a detailed explanation of each configuration.

 **Important Configs**

 - `NAME`: specifies experiment name.

-    *NOTE: please change name for every new experiment.
-Otherwise, there will be conflicts in `checkpoint/` and `scc_outputs/` and an error will likely be raised (this feature is intended as it prevents overwriting existing checkpoints).*
+    *Note:* PLEASE change name for every new experiment.
+Otherwise, there will be conflicts in `checkpoint/` and `scc_outputs/` and an error will likely be raised (this feature is intended as it prevents overwriting existing checkpoints).

 - `BASE_PATH`: change to the path where you clone this repo.

-- `project`: specifies wandb project name. change it as you like.
+- `PROJECT`: specifies wandb project name. change it as you like.

+- `PORT`: specifies the port number for communication between workers and the master thread.

+    *Note:* If you submit multiple experiments at the same time, a safe practice is to assign different port numbers to different experiments to avoid port conflicts.

 **Experiment Configs**

-- `num_segments`: number of segments
+- `NUM_SEGMENTS`: number of segments

-- `segments`: a list of intergers indicating the checkpoints.
-The default is an evenly distributed list, but you can also customize it.
-Please make sure `num_segments` is equal to `len(segments)-1`.
+- `SEGMENTS`: a list of intergers indicating the checkpoints.
+The default is an evenly distributed list.
+You can also use a customized definition.

 - optimizer configs: we are using `AdamW` by default.
-You can use other optimizers, but you need to make sure the submission script in `launcher.sh` matches the configs.
+You can use other optimizers, but you need to make sure the submission script in `submit_job.sh` matches the configs.
 See example below.
     <details>
     <summary>Replace AdamW with SGDM</summary>

     ```bash
     # config.sh
     # Refer to the main README.md for more details about optimization configs.
-    optimizer=sgdm
-    momentum=0.9
-    use_nesterov=False
-    weight_decay=0.0
-    decouple_weight_decay=True
+    OPTIMIZER=sgdm
+    MOMENTUM=0.9
+    USE_NESTEROV=False
+    WEIGHT_DECAY=0.0
+    DECOUPLE_WEIGHT_DECAY=True
     ```

     ```bash
-    # launcher.sh
+    # submit_job.sh
     qsub <<EOF
     ...
     python main.py \
         ... \
-        optimizer=$optimizer \
+        optimizer=$OPTIMIZER \
-        optimizer.momentum=$momentum \
+        optimizer.momentum=$MOMENTUM \
-        optimizer.use_nesterov=$use_nesterov \
+        optimizer.use_nesterov=$USE_NESTEROV \
-        optimizer.weight_decay=$weight_decay \
+        optimizer.weight_decay=$WEIGHT_DECAY \
-        optimizer.decouple_weight_decay=$decouple_weight_decay \
+        optimizer.decouple_weight_decay=$DECOUPLE_WEIGHT_DECAY \
         ...
     ...
     EOF